The Reivers

 The Reivers: A Reminiscence, published in 1962, is the last novel by the American author William Faulkner.
+It was published a month before his death.
 The bestselling novel was awarded the Pulitzer Prize for Fiction in 1963.
 Faulkner previously won this award for his book A Fable, making him one of only four authors to be awarded it more than once.
-Unlike many of his earlier works, it is a straightforward narration and eschews the complicated literary techniques of his more well known works.
+Unlike many of his earlier works, it is a straightforward narration and eschews the complicated literary techniques of his more well-known works.
 It is a picaresque novel, and as such may seem uncharacteristically lighthearted given its subject matter.
 For these reasons, The Reivers is often ignored by Faulkner scholars or dismissed as a lesser work.
 He previously had referred to writing a "Golden Book of Yoknapatawpha County" with which he would finish his literary career.
 It is likely that The Reivers was meant to be this "Golden Book".
 The Reivers was adapted into a film of the same name directed by Mark Rydell and starring Steve McQueen as Boon Hogganbeck.